Execution of Angel Mou Pui Peng: Execution

-In early December 1994, after a final plea for clemency was rejected by President of Singapore Ong Teng Cheong and having exhausted all legal processes for appeal, a death warrant was finalized and sent to Angel Mou's family in Hong Kong.
+In early December 1994, after a final plea for clemency was rejected by President of Singapore Ong Teng Cheong and with all legal processes for appeal exhausted, a death warrant was finalized and sent to Mou's family in Hong Kong.
 They were notified via telegram from the superintendent of Changi Prison that the execution would take place a week later on 23 December 1994.
 Mou was scheduled to be executed alongside Singaporean drug offenders Leong Wing Kong and Lim Choon Chye, however her lawyers filed an application for a stay of execution so her family could visit her in prison and celebrate Christmas with her one final time before she could be put to death(Mou had converted to Christianity while on death row).

-The request was granted by President Ong Teng Cheong, who had earlier rejected Mou's plea for clemency two weeks prior to the original date of her execution.
+The request was granted on 22 December 1994 by President Ong Teng Cheong, who had earlier rejected Mou's plea for clemency two weeks prior to the original date of her execution.
 Upon learning Mou's family had difficulty raising money for the journey to Singapore, the manager of Hinrichs Travel Services offered two return tickets free of charge, while The Indian Resources Group donated HK$10,000 towards the total cost.

-On 30 December 1994, Mou's mother received a telegram in Hong Kong from the authorities in Singapore, informing her that Mou's execution would take place the following week.
+On 30 December 1994, Mou's mother received another telegram in Hong Kong from the authorities in Singapore, informing her that Mou's execution would take place the following week.
 The telegram also said the family would be allowed to visit her three days before the scheduled hanging and could claim Mou's body after the death sentence had been carried out.
 Amnesty International, who had earlier organized a clemency campaign on Mou's behalf, then urgently appealed for members of the public to fax petitions to both the President of Singapore and the Prime Minister of Singapore for Mou's temporary reprieve to be made permanent and her death sentence to be commuted.
 Mou was visited on death row by her lawyer Peter Yap the day before she was brought to the gallows, who described her as being calm, emotionally stable and spiritually prepared for her impending execution.

 Shortly before dawn on the morning of 6 January 1995, after a two-week stay of execution and rescheduling of her death sentence, 25-year-old Angel Mou Pui Peng was hanged at Changi Prison.
 A few hours after her execution, Mou was cremated following a funeral service attended by her sister Mei Mei and their father.